DESCRIPTION AND HOW TO GET COPIES

 The magazine is very popular.
 There is a Feedback page on the Crystal website.

 Contents: stories, poems and articles.
-Letter - Kind comments or none at all.
+Letters kind comments or none at all.
 News an opportunity to share writing achievements and anything of interest to writers.

 Also accepting fillers and very long stories which could be turned into serials.